oshernati22/Algorithms/README.md

 1. Define new state("state name") (state=node).
 2. Add to each state the neighbors it leads to, with the function "addToNieboresList(STATE)".
 3. Define new graphbuilder() ( for exmpale - | Builder buffergraph= new Graphbuilder();|).
-4. Add all the state that you made to the graph builder with the function "addToGraph(State)" (support in).
+4. Add all the state that you made to the graph builder with the function "addToGraph(State)" (support in flowing programing).
 5. Define new SearchableGraph( graphbuilder,state(the state we want to start with)).
 6. For more exmpales please read the file "MainTrainBfs" line 10-32 or "DfsMainTrain" lines 10-24.